 After eight years from the date of filing an application, the United States Patent and Trademark Office issued the Company US Patent 8,153,591, entitled “Protein “Biomaterials and Biocoacervates and Methods of Making and Using Thereof.
 Filed in 2004, this key patent included ninety-three claims focused on many aspects of our biomatrix materials, manufacturing processes and numerous methods of use.

-To date, the Company has 20 issued U.S. and foreign patents and 16 pending patent applications.
+To date, the Company has 18 issued U.S. and foreign patents and 10 pending patent applications.
 Moreover, the Company has developed a large pipeline of medical devices that contain our proprietary thermoplastic protein-based biomaterials.
-These therapeutic devices mimic the body’s tissue to allow integration, tissue repair, and regeneration for long-term implantation.
+These therapeutic devices mimic the body’s tissue.